8th (Belfast) Heavy Anti-Aircraft Regiment, Royal Artillery: Battle of France

+Burma

-In the spring of 1942, the regiment embarked for the Far East in the Belfast-built liner RMS Britannic, and after a long voyage, escorted for a long way by battleships HMS Rodney, HMS Nelson & HMS Valiant at different times, reached Bombay.
+In the spring of 1942, the regiment with 21st, 22n dead 23rd HAA Btys embarked for the Far East in the Belfast-built liner RMS Britannic, and after a long voyage, escorted for a long way by battleships HMS Rodney, HMS Nelson & HMS Valiant at different times, reached Bombay.
 The guns and equipment were unloaded at Karachi and both elements assembled at Lahore before driving some 2,000 miles in convoy down the Grand Trunk Road to Calcutta.
 It was later transferred to East Bengal, before moving south to join XV Corps in Burma.

 For the next two and a half years. the regiment took part in the Arakan campaigns, firing effectively against the Japanese Air Force and ground targets.
 Their accuracy at long range earned them the nickname “The Twelve Mile Snipers.”
 Some elements took part in the famous Battle of the Admin Box at Ngakyedouk (“Okeydoke”) Pass.
 Several officers and men received awards for gallantry following this heroic stand, which proved to be the turning point in the Arakan.
 At Easter 1945, a tablet to the memory of members of the regiment who died in the Arakan was unveiled in St. Mark’s Church, Akyab.
 This little, battle-torn church was one of the first in all Burma to be retaken, and men of the regiment assisted in restoring the building.